Oregon Lemon Law: Your Complete Legal Guide

 Covered Vehicle Types

-- New passenger cars: Sedans, coupes, hatchbacks
+- New passenger cars, including sedans, coupes, and hatchbacks

-- Trucks: Pickup trucks and light-duty trucks
+- Pickup trucks and light-duty trucks

-- Vans: Including minivans and passenger vans
+- Vans, including minivans and passenger vans

-- SUVs: Sport utility vehicles
+- Sport utility vehicles (SUVs)

 Vehicles Not Covered

-- Used vehicles
+- Used vehicles (separate protections may apply)

-- Motorcycles (may have limited coverage)
+- Motorcycles

-- Commercial vehicles used primarily for business
+- Commercial vehicles used primarily for business purposes

 - Off-road vehicles not designed for highway use